Rapid Access Clinic

 - mass within the chest pushing onto the esophagus

-These are very nonspecific symptoms that are felt by the patient and can be very mild or severe.
+These are nonspecific symptoms that are often difficult to describe by the patient and can be mild or severe.
 A feeling that there is trapped gas, prolonged distension of the abdomen, a loss of appetite due to fullness are all common complaints.
 These individuals might be very constipated, have an intolerance to certain foods, or have an inflammatory condition within the intestinal tract.
-The list is very long for possible causes, but a few simple tests can usually sort this out.
+The list is very long, but with a few simple tests, we can usually sort this out.

 For a patient with chronic abdominal bloating and fullness, we would want to identify any evidence of blockage in the intestinal tract and abdominal Xrays might be ordered.
 Basic blood lab studies would help identify a serious disturbance causing blood loss (anemia), malnutrition, dehydration, electrolyte or metabolic disturbance.
 A series of questions by the medical team should help point to a source, as well.
-For example, someone who hasn't had a bowel movement in 2 weeks is either constipated or obstructed and an evaluation of the lower intestinal tract would begin.
-A patient who complained of heartburn, nausea after meals or vomiting that was associated with his bloating would have an evaluation of the upper gi system.
+For example, someone who hasn’t had a bowel movement in 2 weeks is either constipated or obstructed and an evaluation of the lower intestinal tract would begin.
+A patient who complained of heartburn and nausea after meals would have an evaluation of the upper gi system.

 Unexplained Constipation or Diarrhea

 Constipation and diarrhea are very common symptoms.
 Many patients live with these symptoms for years, never knowing when they will occur or why they occur.
-In some instances, the symptoms are very new - possibly days, weeks or months.
+In some instances, the symptoms are new – possibly days, weeks or months.
 Symptoms may be mild and just a nuisance or severe causing malnutrition, dehydration and disability.
-It is very important to know if the diarrhea or constipation is associated with bleeding or weight loss; how long symptoms have been present and how frequent they occur are other important questions.
+It is very important to know if the diarrhea or constipation is associated with bleeding or weight loss, how long symptoms have been present and how frequent they occur.
 A recent use of antibiotics raises the risk of an infection known as C diff which can cause infectious diarrhea.

 Any patient that is bleeding heavily, dizzy, light headed, in pain or feels very sick should go to their local ER prior to visiting our center.

-For a patient with significant diarrhea of short duration - less than 2 weeks, we might obtain stool studies for bacteria, blood work to determine electrolyte disturbances, low blood count or infection.
-Most of these patients have a "gi bug" and can be managed with hydration, support, and medication.
+For a patient with significant diarrhea of short duration – less than 2 weeks, we might obtain stool studies for bacteria, blood work to determine electrolyte disturbances, low blood count or infection.
+Most of these patients have a “gi bug” and can be managed with hydration, support, and medication.
 In a severe case, however, we will often treat with antibiotics and cover for typical intestinal infections.
-X-rays might also be ordered and then simply monitor the patient "watchful waiting" to see if symptoms resolve.
+X-rays might also be ordered.
+If the patient is improving, we may just monitor closely until symptoms have resolved .
 If symptoms of diarrhea continue despite our treatment, more tests will be ordered.
-We may also need to rule out an inflammatory condition within the bowel such as Crohn's disease, ulcerative colitis or celiac sprue.
-All conditions that are treatable and easily identified with testing.
+Endoscopy of the upper and lower tract can be very useful in discovering the cause of chronic diarrhea and to rule out an inflammatory conditions such as Crohn’s disease, ulcerative colitis or celiac sprue.

 Inflammatory Bowel Disease (IBD) Crohn’s and Ulcerative Colitis

-IBD is an autoimmune, inflammatory condition that causes abdominal pain, cramping, diarrhea and is a common cause for urgent consultation with a gi specialist.
-Individuals with IBD are usually taking an immunosuppressive medication to control symptoms, but sometimes they have what is called "a flare up".
-During a flare, their symptoms begin to spiral out of control and their medicines at home are ineffective.
-If too much time goes by, colitis can become quite severe leading to hospitalization, urgent surgery and even death in extreme cases.
+IBD is an autoimmune, inflammatory condition that is not caused by a bacterial infection.
+IBD or colitis causes abdominal pain, cramping, diarrhea and is a common cause for urgent consultation with a gi specialist.
+Individuals with IBD are usually taking an immunosuppressive medication to control symptoms, but sometimes they have what is called a” flare up”.
+During a flare, their symptoms begin to spiral out of control despite taking their usual home medications..
+If a colitis flare goes untreated, it can become quite severe leading to hospitalization, and urgent surgery.

-For any patient with a suspected colitis flare, we have to consider all possibilities - sometimes the increased symptoms are due to another cause.
+For any patient with a suspected colitis flare, we have to consider all possibilities – sometimes the increased symptoms are due to another cause and not IBD.
 Bacterial infection, medication interaction, dietary intolerance are all possibilities.
-A re-evaluation for bacterial pathogens may require an order stool cultures to examine in the laboratory.
-Antibiotics are often given to cover for the possible bacterial infection.
-However, if the increased symptoms are due to colitis and not a bacteria, a steroid taper is usually very effective.
-A slow, gradual return to normalcy should occur with the steroid medication and the dosage will be decreased every week or two - a taper.
+A re-evaluation for bacterial pathogens may include an order for stool cultures to examine in the laboratory.
+Antibiotics are often given up front to cover for a possible bacterial infection.
+However, if the increased symptoms are due to autoimmune colitis and not a bacteria, a steroid taper is usually very effective.
+Steroids usually control IBD with a slow, gradual return to normalcy.
+Steroid doses usually start high and then decreased every week or two – this is why we call this a taper.
+Steroids are good for short term control of IBD.
+Longterm, other medications are very effective in controlling IBD with much lower side effect profiles when compared to steroids.

 Unexplained Blood in Stool